Weymouth Town, Massachusetts Therapists

 Poverty can also affect people’s ability to access mental health services.
 Those who live in rural areas of the area or in housing where public transportation is not available are likely to suffer longer without treatment, and individuals living below the poverty line are not likely to have health insurance that covers the cost of mental health treatment.

 While anyone can be affected by mental illness, certain groups in Weymouth Town may be more vulnerable than others, and these are likely to include:

 - Veterans dealing with depression and post-traumatic stress disorder

 - Individuals with a genetic predisposition to mental illness

 - Elderly people who may develop mental illnesses like Alzheimer’s Disease

 Fortunately, there are several clinics and private therapists in the city who specialize in treating mental illness in most of its forms.
-Before treatment can begin, however, it is important that those at risk or their loved ones learn how to spot the warning signs of poor mental health before it is too late.
+Before treatment can begin, however, those at risk or their loved ones must learn how to spot the warning signs of poor mental health before it is too late.